Done well, sending a professional email newsletter can return $40 for every $1 you spend.

 Want some support with the process?

-Read on for 8 strategies to help maximize your email newsletter ROI.
+Here are 8 email newsletter fundamentals to implement to maximize your email newsletter ROI.

 1. Start With a Goal